Where to stay in Turin: the best neighbourhoods (2026)

 FAQ: where to stay in Turin

-Which neighbourhood for a first time in Turin?
+Which area should I choose for a first visit to Turin?

 How much does a hotel night cost in Turin?